cdisc-org/usdm_api/README.md

 Required: ```attributeName: typeName```
 Optional: ```attributeName: typeName = None```

-The convention used for relationships and cardinality is as follows
+The convention used for relationships and cardinality is as follows:

 For 1:1: ```attributeName: ClassName```
 For 1:0..1: ```attributeName: Union[ClassName, None] = None```
 For 1:1..*: ```attributeName: [ClassName]```
 For 1:0..*: ```attributeName: [ClassName] = []```

-For cross references (note the addition of 'Id' or 'Ids')
+For cross references (note the addition of 'Id' or 'Ids') the convention is as follows:

 For 1:1: ```attributeNameId: str```
 For 1:0..1: ```attributeNameId: Union[str, None] = None```